Jarooshie/Anti-AdobeGenuineService/README.md

 A simple python code that runs in the background and automatically terminates the annoying adobe genuine alert (`AdobeGCClient.exe`) when opened.

+## Execution
+Run the .pyw or .exe file, based on how much you trust me.
+Both run the same code. 🙂

 ## Requirements
 python v3.6+ should work.